Cluckhead/Bang/Docs/Features.md

 - **Results Display:**
   - After calculation, a new results page is shown:
-    - **Top 10 Contributors** and **Top 10 Detractors** are listed, with their ISIN, Security Name, baseline, average, and change values.
+    - **Top 10 Contributors** and **Top 10 Detractors** are listed in separate tables, with their ISIN, Security Name, baseline, average, and change values.
+    - Alongside the tables, a **vertical bar chart** visually represents these top contributors (green bars) and detractors (red bars).
+The chart is sorted by contribution difference, showing the largest positive impact on the left down to the largest negative impact on the right.
-    - Each security is linked to its details page for further investigation.
+    - Each security listed in the tables is linked to its details page for further investigation.
-    - This helps users quickly identify which securities are driving changes in the metric over the selected period.
+    - This combined view helps users quickly identify which securities are driving changes in the metric over the selected period.

 - **Supported Analytics:**
   - The Inspect feature is available for all key analytics: